Swimm vs Specsight

 Frequently asked questions

 Not really.
-Both generate documentation from code, but for different audiences.
-Swimm documents code internals for engineers.
-Specsight documents product behaviour for PMs, support, and stakeholders.
+Both read code as the source of truth, for different audiences.
+Swimm documents code internals for engineers; Specsight is product observability for everyone else — PMs, support, stakeholders.
 Many teams use both

 Yes, and many teams do.
 Swimm covers engineering knowledge: onboarding, code explanations, internal patterns.
 Specsight covers product behaviour for non-engineers.
 The two cover different jobs and rarely overlap